 Falafel:

-- Place the chickpeas in a food processor with garlic, onion, and spices.
+• Place the soaked chickpeas in a food processor with garlic, onion, and spices.

 When ready to fry: